You’ve probably heard about VPX’s new Bang Master Blaster pre workout, either through advertisements, sponsored affiliate promotions, etc.

 Bang Pre Workout Vs Bang Energy Drink

 Bang’s powdered pre workout and their canned energy drink are two entirely different products.
 One is a pre workout, and the other is nothing more than caffeine in a can.
-For further explanation, check out our article on the differences between pre workout, energy drinks, and coffee!

 It’s quite clear that while Bang Master Blaster is a decent pre workout, we have something of a grudge against it.